 - easy kills that are likely to drop something worthwhile;

-- beware over-leveling, sometimes you can increase your character by several levels in a single battle; if you will get too high rate of level ups you will pass certain dungeons and don’t get the loot from its’ bosses.
+- Beware of over-leveling.
+Sometimes you can gain several levels in a single battle; if you get too high a rate of level ups you will pass certain dungeons and won’t get the loot from their bosses.

 What to ignore